Why is ML such a big deal?

 Supervised learning systems are trained using “labelled” training data in order to categorize new, unlabeled data, based on the training.

-More precisely, a supervised learning system use a large set of training data showing both the input (for example, pictures of dogs and cats)
+More precisely, a supervised learning system use a large set of training data showing both the input (for example, pictures of dogs and cats) and the output.

 After the system has been trained with the training data, the system should be able to do the mapping between input and output itself.
 That is, given new input (new pictures of dogs and cats), the system should be able to predict the correct output (label of dog or label of cat).